radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 If you would like to see a list of only computed attributes for the virtual object, select the “Computed” option in the Display drop-down list.

-For more details, please see Computed Attributes in the Concepts section of the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction)
+For more details, please see Computed Attributes in the Concepts section of the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).
-.

-#### Deactivate Computed Attributes
+**Deactivate Computed Attributes**

 If you have defined multiple computed attributes, it can be helpful to deactivate some for testing or if you (temporarily) don’t need them anymore.